Screening Services

 Simulation of spray water cleaning system in operation

-The filter mesh panels, of a drum screen ( wich is part of a water intake system) are dimensioned according to the size of the screening installation and therefore depend on, among others, water flow and water levels.
-The captured debris that deposits on the panels is removed with high pressure spray water nozzles and collected in a special facility that removes the debris.
-The functionality of a proposed spray water installation design, can be simulated and proven by Hubert in real time in case of given contamination degree and rotation speed.
+The filter mesh panels of a drum screen, an integral part of a water intake system, are dimensioned based on the size of the screening installation.
+Key factors influencing their design include water flow and water levels.
+Debris captured on the panels is efficiently removed using high-pressure spray water nozzles.
+The removed material is then collected in a dedicated facility designed to handle and dispose of debris effectively.
+To ensure optimal performance, the functionality of a proposed spray water installation can be simulated and validated in real time.
+This testing considers factors such as the degree of contamination and the rotation speed of the drum screen.

 Structural Test (1)